ddeveloper72/milestone-3-project/README.md

 1. Focus:
    - What are the steps, the progression/flow of information throughout the game process?

-2. Interaction Design:
+2. Interactive Design:
     1. The player login function -> is a data filter.
 It is a process which manages and insures the  player uses a unique player name, or else the game wouldn't work properly.
     2. The unique player is given a riddle to  answer.
     3. If the answer is correct, the score is  added and they are given the next riddle.
     4. If the answer is wrong, they are presented the wrong answer as well as  provided a hint.
-They are asked to try again.
     5. When the last riddle is answered correctly, the player is shown a leader board  of all the players.
     6. If the player wishes to quit the game at any time, they can log out, or play again by   selecting the Home button on the navigation bar.